Enhancing Long Video Generation Consistency without Tuning: Experiments

 \subsection{Experimental Setting}

-\textbf{Implementation details} We implement our methods on three long video generation models: FIFO-Diffusion~\citep{kim2024fifo}, (referred to as FIFO for simplicity) FreeNoise~\citep{qiu2023freenoise} and StreamingT2V~\citep{henschel2024streamingt2v}.
-Videos of $64$ frames are generated for single prompt inputs.
-For multi-prompt, we generate $310$ frames using two prompts for each video with $100$ transition frames.
-The reweighting value $\alpha$ is adjusted between $5$ and $7$.
-For \ac{dstft}, we use the Blackman Window with window length~$ L\in \{7,8,9\}$.
+\textbf{Implementation details} We implement our methods on five long video generation models: FIFO-Diffusion~\citep{kim2024fifo} with VideoCrafter2~\citep{chen2024videocrafter2} and Open-Sora Plan 1.1.0~\citep{lin2024open} as base models (referred to as FIFO-VC and FIFO-OSP respectively for simplicity), FreeNoise~\citep{qiu2023freenoise}, StreamingT2V~\citep{henschel2024streamingt2v} and CogVideoX-2B~\citep{yang2024cogvideox}.
+Videos with 64 frames are generated for single-prompt inputs using FIFO-VC, StreamingT2V, and FreeNoise, while FIFO-OSP produces 317-frame videos.
+For CogVideoX-2B, we generate 48-frame videos, which is currently the maximum length its open-source code supports.

+For multi-prompt, we generate $310$ frames of two prompts, and $500$ frames of three prompts for each video with $100$ transition frames between each two prompts.
 ChatGPT~\citep{achiam2023gpt} is adopted for the organization of multiple prompts.
+More details can be found in Appendix~\ref{app:complementary-detail}.

 \textbf{Prompts} We use $34$ prompts for single prompt generation, and $13$ sets of prompts for multi-prompt generation.
 The prompts are designed to cover commonly used scenarios.
-Some of single prompts are sourced from prompt list provided by \citep{henschel2024streamingt2v}, while all multi-prompts are created by ourselves.
+Some of single prompts are sourced from prompt list provided by \citep{henschel2024streamingt2v}, while multi-prompts are created by ourselves.
 The prompts are listed in Appendix~\ref{app:testset}.

-\textbf{Evaluation metrics} For evaluation of the generated videos, we select several metrics from VBench~\citep{huang2024vbench} and EvalCrafter~\citep{liu2024evalcrafter}, including Subject Consistency (SC), Background Consistency (BC), Temporal Flickering (TF), Motion Smoothness (MS), Warping Error (WE) and CLIP-Temp Score (CTS).
+\textbf{Evaluation metrics} For evaluation of the generated videos, we select several metrics from VBench~\citep{huang2024vbench} and EvalCrafter~\citep{liu2024evalcrafter}, including Subject Consistency (SC), Background Consistency (BC), Temporal Flickering (TF), Motion Smoothness (MS), Imaging Quality (IQ), Warping Error (WE), CLIP-Temp Score (CTS) and CLIP Score (CS).
 Detailed explanations of these evaluation metrics are provided in the Appendix \ref{app:complementary-detail}.